-The following is a list of possible red flags that may arise during the course of your work for us and which may raise concerns under various anti-bribery and anti-corruption laws.
+The following is a list of possible red flags that may arise during the course of you working for us and which may raise concerns under various anti-bribery and anti-corruption laws.
 The list is not intended to be exhaustive and is for illustrative purposes only.

-If you encounter any of these 'red flags' while working for us, you must report them promptly to your manager or using the procedure set out in the Gannett Ethics Violations Reporting Policy:
+If you encounter any of these red flags while working for us, you must report them promptly to the Company Secretary or using the procedure set out in the whistleblowing policy:

-- (a) you become aware that a third party engages in, or has been accused of engaging in, improper business practices; - (b) you learn that a third party has a reputation for paying bribes, or requiring that bribes are paid to them, or has a reputation for having a "special relationship" with foreign government officials; - (c) you, as a journalist, are offered 'expenses' to give press coverage to a person or organisation; - (d) you, as a member of an advertising sales team, are offered gifts by an advertiser who then asks for advertisements at preferential rates; - (e) you, as a purchasing manager, are offered generous gifts or hospitality by an organisation bidding in a tender for services; - a third party insists on receiving a commission or fee payment before committing to sign up to a contract with us, or carrying out a government function or process for us; - (g) a third party requests payment in cash and/or refuses to sign a formal commission or fee agreement, or to provide an invoice or receipt for a payment made; - (h) a third party requests that payment is made to a country or geographic location different from where the third party resides or conducts business; - (i) a third party requests an unexpected additional fee or commission to "facilitate" a service; - a third party demands lavish entertainment or gifts before commencing or continuing contractual negotiations or provision of services; - (k) a third party requests that a payment is made to "overlook" potential legal violations; - (I) a third party requests that you provide employment or some other advantage to a friend or relative; - (m) you receive an invoice from a third party that appears to be non-standard or customised; - (n) a third party insists on the use of side letters or refuses to put terms agreed in writing;

-- (a) you notice that we have been involved for a commission or fee payment that appears large given the service stated to have been provided; - (p) a third party requests or requires the use of an agent, intermediary, consultant, distributor or supplier that is not typically used by or known to us; - (q) you are offered an unusually generous gift or offered lexish hospitality by a third party.
+- (a) you become aware that a third party engages in, or has been accused of engaging in, improper business practices; - (b) you learn that a third party has a reputation for paying bribes, or requiring that bribes are paid to them, or has a reputation for having a "special relationship" with foreign government officials; - (c) a third party insists on receiving a commission or fee payment before committing to sign up to a contract with us, or carrying out a government function or process for us; - (d) a third party requests payment in cash and/or refuses to sign a formal commission or fee agreement, or to provide an invoice or receipt for a payment made; - (e) a third party requests that payment is made to a country or geographic location different from where the third party resides or conducts business; - (f) a third party requests an unexpected additional fee or commission to "facilitate" a service; - (g) a third party demands lavish entertainment or gifts before commencing or continuing contractual negotiations or provision of services; - (h) a third party requests that a payment is made to "overlook" potential legal violations; - (i) a third party requests that you provide employment or some other advantage to a friend or relative; - (j) you receive an invoice from a third party that appears to be non-standard or customised; - (k) a third party insists on the use of side letters or refuses to put terms agreed in writing; - (l) you notice that we have been invoiced for a commission or fee payment that appears large given the service stated to have been provided; - (m) a third party requests or requires the use of an agent, intermediary, consultant, distributor or supplier that is not typically used by or known to us; - (n) you are offered an unusually generous gift or offered lavish hospitality by a third party; - (o) you are offered gifts or hospitality which are stated to be, or which it is inferred, are dependent upon editorial control of a certain article or feature.